 When it comes to frosting, buttercream is by far the best frosting for cupcakes.
 In the past I have experimented with cream cheese frostings, but to no success.
 Each time the mixture went too runny and I was forced to pour in so much icing sugar that the frosting tasted overly sweet and masked the cream cheese.
 A buttercream cupcake frosting is ideal as it will stiffen up in the refrigerator and set better.

 I have kept the recipe as simple as possible and easy to follow.
 These cupcakes are ideal for children’s or adult’s birthdays, for parties, picnics or even as an occasional, or not so occasional, guilty treat.
 The recipe provided should produce 12 decently sized cupcakes, which keep well in the refrigerator for a few days.
-Please see below a step by step guide on how to make these deliciously good cupcakes.
+Please see below for a step-by-step guide on how to make these deliciously good cupcakes.

 - 1 1/3 cups (160 g) plain flour, sieved